IQSS/Zelig4-Documentation/README.markdown

 # Zelig Documentation

-This repository contains latex files to create the following pieces of documentation:
+THIS REPOSITORY IS FOR Zelig version 4.
+It contains latex files to create the following pieces of documentation:

 * Booklet: The Zelig Developers' Manual
 * DVN: Specification for Zelig-DVN API